UKHO/dockerimages/README.md

 The custom build tool will then pick it up and do the rest, that simple!

-You can verify it's being picked up by running `./runner list`
+You can verify it's being picked up by running `./runner ls`

 ### Lint